abhirockzz/fn-kafka-connect-sink-connector/README.md

-# Kafka Connect Connector to invoke function (using OCI Signature)
+# Kafka Connector to invoke functions (using OCI Signature)

+(experimential) Kafka Sink Connector which invokes Functions using OCI Signature

+**TL;DR**

+- setup and start your connector
+- drop messages in your kafka topic ...
+- ... your function(s) gets invoked (with the payload which your sent to Kafka)

-It is assumed that you've deployed your function
+It is assumed that you've already deployed your function

 ## Infra setup

+> This is not required if your Kafka cluster is already set up - just point Kafka Connect to the existing Kafka cluster in that case

 ### Zookeeper